Snapchat/KeyDB-docs/docs/faq.md

 to the memory KeyDB can use.
-If this limit is reached KeyDB will start to reply with an error to write commands (but will continue to accept read-only commands), or you can configure it to evict keys when the max memory limit is reached in the case you are using KeyDB for caching.
+If this limit is reached KeyDB will start to reply with an error to write commands (but will continue to accept read-only commands), or you can configure it to evict keys when the max memory limit is reached in the case where you are using KeyDB for caching.

 We have detailed documentation in case you plan to use [KeyDB as an LRU cache](https://docs.keydb.dev/docs/lru-cache).

-The INFO command will report the amount of memory KeyDB is using so you can write scripts that monitor your KeyDB servers checking for critical conditions before they are reached.
+The `INFO` command reports the amount of memory KeyDB is using so you can write scripts that monitor your KeyDB servers checking for critical conditions before they are reached.